olcf/container-recipes/README.md

 * ./CreateKitchen
   * You will be prompted for your OpenStack password as well as the GitLab runner registration token

-If the instance is created without error you should be able to enable the runner for container-recipes through the gitlab web ui
+If the instance is created without error you should be able to enable the runner for container-recipes through the gitlab web ui. `KitchenKey` will be placed in the `KitchenScripts` directory and can be used to ssh to the cades user.

 # openrc.sh creation